Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 A common hypothesis is that the joint distribution of trained samples, $\mathcal{D}(\mathrm{EMB}(\mathbf{x}\_{\mathrm{trained}}), y)$, differs significantly from that of untrained samples, $\mathcal{D}(\mathrm{EMB}(\mathbf{x}\_{\mathrm{untrained}}), y)$.
 Before training, embeddings are at their initial values.
 After one epoch, embeddings for training samples are updated, allowing the model to overfit to $\mathcal{D}(\mathrm{EMB}(\mathbf{x}\_{\mathrm{trained}}), y)$ at the start of the second epoch.
 In contrast, test samples still have $\mathcal{D}(\mathrm{EMB}(\mathbf{x}\_{\mathrm{untrained}}), y)$ since their embeddings remain unchanged.
 As a result, the model performs poorly on the test set.
 Due to their sparsity, high-cardinality ID embeddings are easiest to overfit, since each ID appears infrequently in the data.
 In contrast, low-cardinality features are seen more often and are less prone to overfitting.

-To directly address this issue, Alibaba's GPSD ([Wang et al., 2025](https://arxiv.org/abs/2506.03699)) pretrains ID embeddings in a separate generative model (think Transformers + next-token prediction tasks) and integrates learned ID embeddings into the downstream discriminative CTR model.
+To address this issue, Alibaba's GPSD ([Wang et al., 2025](https://arxiv.org/abs/2506.03699)) pretrains ID embeddings in a separate generative model (think Transformers + next-token prediction tasks) and integrates learned ID embeddings into the downstream discriminative CTR model.
+Another Chinese e-commerce giant JD.com follows the same generative-to-discriminative transfer strategy in their GenCTR model ([Kong et al., 2025](https://arxiv.org/abs/2507.11246)).

 {{< figure src="https://www.dropbox.com/scl/fi/nye4quw0lsu8ukts6dwfh/Screenshot-2025-08-03-at-11.56.20-AM.png?rlkey=x3101ljcjgl3ibthbll4oinkm&st=sfvui9ba&raw=1" caption="GPSD." width="1800">}}